Dr Agathe Lisé-Pronovost

 Area of study

-- Jouve G., Lisé-Pronovost, A., Francus, P., De Conninck, A. and the PASADO science team, in review for Palaeogeography, Palaeoclimatology, Palaeoecology.
+- Jouve G., Lisé-Pronovost, A., Francus, P., De Conninck, A. and the PASADO science team, 2017.
 Climatic influence of the latest Antarctic isotope maximum of the last glacial period (AIM4) on Southern Patagonia.
+Palaeogeography, Palaeoclimatology, Palaeoecology.
+Available online 12 February 2017.

-- Lisé-Pronovost, A., Mallett, T., Mayers, S., Anderson, W., Muir, A.-L., Herries, A., accepted (May 20, 2016).
+- Lisé-Pronovost, A., Mallett, T., Mayers, S., Anderson, W., Muir, A.-L., Herries, A., 2016.
 Understanding the life history of 19th century Australian bricks using archaeomagnetism and the establishment of a SE Australian Archaeomagnetic Dating Reference Curve (SEAARC).
-Excavations, Surveys and Heritage Management in Victoria.
+In: Spry, Foley, Frankel, Lawrence (Eds) Excavations, Surveys & Heritage Management in Victoria 5, 59-69.

 - Lawler, M., Monk, R., Herries, A.I.R., Lisé-Pronovost, A., Ashton, R., Terry, T., Berelov, I. 2015.
 Investigations of a Holocene floodplain landscape on the Goulburn River valley at Yea.
 In: Frankel, Spry, Lawrence (Eds) Excavations, Surveys & Heritage Management in Victoria 4, 15-24.